hito-xyz/docs/Hito User's Guide/README.md

 #### [Section VI](https://github.com/hito-xyz/docs/edit/main/Hito%20User's%20Guide/README.md#vi--video-demos): Video Demos

+## Getting Started ##
+1. To power up your beta Hito press the button at the side
+2. Your device default PIN code is 111111 - this can be changed later via firmware update that will be available through the end of this week
+3. note iOS support will be released at the end of this week

 ## I.  Your beta Hito wallet has limited functionality - here’s what you need to know: ##
         Supply chain issues have slowed receipt of different components and approvals with certain impacts on your beta Hito user experience: